enoch85/ovms-home-assistant/README.md

 ## WIP

-The current implementation doesn't work.
+The current implementation does *not* work.
 If you want to test it you need to manually move [this folder](https://github.com/enoch85/ovms-mqtt-integration/tree/main/custom_components/ovms_mqtt) to your Home Assistant and activate the integration.

-In it's current state, it installs fine, and produces no errors, but [no enteties are produced](https://github.com/enoch85/ovms-mqtt-integration/issues/12).
+In its current state, it installs fine, and produces no errors, but [no enteties are produced](https://github.com/enoch85/ovms-mqtt-integration/issues/12).

 ## Installation